Super Boom Squad for the New Tottenham Hotspurs Stadium

-The World Cup is kicking off, and football fever strikes across the globe.
-Here in the UK, big challenges need big powered access machines – and in a certain corner of north London, there is no bigger development right now than the new Tottenham Hotspur Stadium.
+The World Cup is kicking off, football fever strikes across the globe.
+Here in the UK, big challenges need big powered access machines – in a certain corner of north London, there is no bigger development right now than the new Tottenham Hotspur Stadium.

 In autumn 2018, 62,062 football fans will have JMS ultra boom technology to thank, in part, for the chance to watch football in the UK’s latest super stadium, complete with a grass pitch on a tray.

-JMS is supplying a range of powered access machines to support contractors working hard to complete the stadium and associated development sites at a cost of £850m.
+JMS is supplying a range of powered access machines to support contractors working hard to complete the stadium associated development sites at a cost of £850m.

 Powerful booms for demanding projects

 They include three World Class booms from JMS’s large boom hire fleet, which are playing a vital role to fit out the stadium, including installing 324 floodlights on the underside of the roof.

 JMS Managing Director Mark Jackson said: “The contractors are working to exceptionally tight timescales, so need the very best, most effective, safest powered access machines while working at height.

 “They’ve certainly got that with the ‘squad’ of booms we’ve assembled.
 Whether it comes to speed of operation, working height, or reach, there is barely equal anywhere in the world.”

 The spine of the JMS access hire fleet at what is called the Northumberl Development Project is made up of three powerful ‘premier league’ booms.

 Up front, in the Harry Kane role perhaps, is the JLG 1850SJ boom, which has an exceptionally fast elevation speed for such a large boom.
 Its platform can rise to a maximum working height of 58.57 metres has a maximum outreach of 24.38 metres.